 Circulation and Loan

 Borrowing privileges and loan periods vary by user role and specific library policies.
 See this table to find your role and see which borrowing, renewing, loan, and late fees apply to you.
 For any questions, please ask a librarian.

 The Jean and Alexander Heard Libraries depend on gifts and donations to acquire, organize, and make accessible the resources that support research and generate knowledge.
 We appreciate the support of benefactors who understand how important a world-class library is to the education of students who will one day shape our future.
 Read more.

 Protecting the rights of library users to view and read materials without fear of intrusion, intimidation or reprisal is a core value for all libraries.
 To safeguard the privacy of individuals in their use of the library, the Jean and Alexander Heard Libraries maintain the confidentiality of library records.
 Student records, including library borrowing records, are additionally protected by federal privacy laws.
 Read more.

-Public computer workstations are available on a first come/first served basis, with priority given to members of the Vanderbilt University community.
+Public computer workstations are available on a first come/first served basis.
 To ensure access for all Vanderbilt users, selected computers require a log in using the VUNetID.
 Priority on all workstations is given to academic and research activity.
 Please be considerate of other users and restrict recreational or casual personal use.
 Read more.

 Guidelines for Using Digital Content